 Apply online at Cal State Apply by the Returning Student deadline.

-IMPORTANT: If you have completed less than 60 semester units of college credit, or if you are reapplying after November 30, 2018, please submit the Returning Student Verification eForm to request a special code before accessing the Cal State Apply application.
+IMPORTANT: If you have completed less than 60 semester units of college credit, or if you are reapplying after November 30, 2018 Extended to December 15, 2018, please submit the Returning Student Verification eForm to request a special code before accessing the Cal State Apply application.

 If previously disqualified, meet with an advisor from your last major department, and then submit the approved Undergraduate Petition for Readmission from Disqualification to the Admissions Office within 30 days of reapplication.
 If you are changing your major, you must also receive support from the new major department.